Zen to Go Logo

 The maneuvers: a rhythmic caress for your body

 Once on the table, the magic begins.
 Forget about the deep pressure of other massages.
-The maneuvers of lymphatic drainage are incredibly gentle, slow, and rhythmic, almost like a dance over your skin.
-The pressure is minimal, and there’s a reason: the most important lymphatic vessels are just below the surface.
+The maneuvers of lymphatic drainage are incredibly gentle, slow, and rhythmic, almost like a dance on your skin.
+The pressure is minimal, and there is a reason: the most important lymphatic vessels are right beneath the surface.

 The therapist will use very specific movements such as:

-• Fixed circles: Circular, gentle, and constant movements to stimulate the lymph nodes, which are like your body's filtering stations.
+• Fixed circles: Gentle, smooth, and constant circular movements to stimulate the lymph nodes, which are like the filtering stations of your body.

-• Pumping: A technique of pressing and releasing that mimics the natural pulse of the lymphatic system, helping the lymph to advance.
+• Pumping: A pressing and releasing technique that mimics the natural pulse of the lymphatic system, helping the lymph to advance.

-• Dragging movements: Long and fluid maneuvers that direct the liquid toward the nodes for processing and elimination.
+• Dragging movements: Long, fluid maneuvers that direct the liquid toward the lymph nodes to be processed and eliminated.

-The goal is very clear: to gently guide stagnant lymph toward the primary pathways so your body can do its cleaning job more efficiently.
-You won’t feel pain or discomfort; on the contrary, most of our clients describe the sensation as deeply relaxing and soothing.
+The goal is very clear: gently guide stagnant lymph toward the main pathways so your body can perform its cleaning job more efficiently.
+You will not feel pain or discomfort; on the contrary, most of our clients describe the sensation as deeply relaxing and soothing.

-When finished, you will likely feel lighter and generally calmer.
-While you take a moment to get back up, your therapist will give you some recommendations, such as drinking enough water to enhance the detox effect.
+When it’s over, you will most likely feel lighter and have a general sense of calm.
+While you take a moment to get back up, your therapist will give you some recommendations, such as drinking plenty of water to enhance the detox effect.

-And if you want to prolong the benefits, we invite you to read our guide on how to apply lymphatic drainage massage at home for simple self-care between sessions.
+And if you want to extend the benefits, we invite you to read our guide on how to apply lymphatic drainage massage at home for simple self-maintenance between sessions.

 Is lymphatic drainage massage for me?

-Lymphatic drainage massage is one of those incredibly versatile therapeutic gems, but like any powerful technique, it has its moments and its people.
-Knowing if you’re a good candidate is the first step not only to getting the most out of it but, more importantly, to doing it safely.
+The lymphatic drainage massage is one of those incredibly versatile therapeutic treasures, but like any powerful technique, it has its moments and its people.
+Knowing if you are a good candidate is the first step not only to making the most of it but, more importantly, to doing it completely safely.

-This therapy might be just what your body needs if you identify with any of these situations:
+This therapy can be just what your body needs if you identify with any of these situations:

-• You suffer from fluid retention: This is its star application.
-If you feel heavy legs, your ankles swell at the end of the day, or you have a general feeling of being "bloated," this massage can give you almost immediate relief that feels liberating.
+• You suffer from water retention: This is its star application.
+If you feel heavy legs, your ankles swell at the end of the day, or you feel a general sense of being "puffy," this massage can give you almost immediate relief that feels liberating.

-• You are recovering from surgery: Always with your doctor’s approval, lymphatic drainage is a key ally, especially after aesthetic surgeries.
-It helps reduce inflammation, lessen bruising, and speed healing in a very gentle way.
+• You are in post-operative recovery: Always with your doctor’s approval, lymphatic drainage is a key ally, especially after aesthetic surgeries.
+It helps reduce inflammation, decrease bruising, and speed up healing in a very gentle way.

-• You want to boost your immune system: By putting the lymph in motion, you essentially give your immune cells a highway to patrol the body.
-It’s like reinforcing your natural defenses from within.
+• You want to boost your immune system: By moving the lymph, you basically give your immune cells a highway to patrol the body.
+It’s like reinforcing your natural defenses from the inside.

 • You need to manage chronic stress: Although the technique is physical, its effect on the nervous system is profoundly relaxing.
-The gentle and rhythmic movements invite your mind to calm down.
+The gentle and rhythmic movements invite your mind to calm.

 • You deal with specific conditions: People with chronic sinusitis, migraines, or mild circulatory problems often find tremendous relief with regular sessions.

 Just as there are ideal moments, there are also contraindications that we cannot ignore.
-Your safety is our number one priority, and that’s why it is crucial to be clear.
-We do not recommend lymphatic drainage massage if you present:
+Your safety is our number one priority, and for that reason, it is essential to be clear.
+We do not recommend lymphatic drainage massage if you have:

 • Deep vein thrombosis (DVT).